ryangray/zx81-utils/README.md

 The zmakebas output can be run back through that utility to create a .p file again, allowing you to edit the file on your computer and take it back into the emulator.
-There are also utilities to convert the .p file to a .wav file for loading onto a real machine.
+There are also utilities out there to convert the .p file to a .wav file for loading onto a real machine.

 This utility is similar to the `listbasic` utility from the [FUSE emulator][fuse] utilities [`fuse-utils`][fuse-utils] and `tzxcat` from [tzxtools][] which produce Spectrum BASIC listings.
-The [`p2spectrum`](#p2spectrum) utility in this package can convert the ZX81 program in a .p file to a Spectrum compatible BASIC program in a text file.
+The [`p2spectrum`](#p2spectrum) utility in this package can convert the ZX81 program in a .p file to a Spectrum compatible BASIC program in a text file that can also be used with Zmakebas or ZXText2P.

 [fuse]: https://fuse-emulator.sourceforge.net/
 [fuse-utils]: https://sourceforge.net/p/fuse-emulator/fuse-utils/ci/master/tree/